Dermal Fillers in New York City

 Several dermal fillers are available in our NYC office:

 - Belotero is a soft, cohesive hyaluronic acid gel that integrates into superficial lines and creases.
 The delicate characteristics of this product make it a nice solution for lip lines and other subtle wrinkles.
-Results can last up to one year but are specific to each patient, the amount of product used, and area treated.
+Results can last up to one year but are specific to each patient, the amount of product used, and the area treated.

 - Restylane Refyne and Defyne (Emervel) is the brand name given to Restylane hyaluronic acid products in Europe.
-The broad scope of this line treats mild to moderate line and wrinkles with results lasting from nine months to two years depending on the product and area of treatment.
+The broad scope of this line treats mild to moderate lines and wrinkles with results lasting from nine months to two years depending on the product and area of treatment.

 - Juvederm Ultra and Ultra Plus are hyaluronic acid fillers that are commonly used around the mouth and lips.
 Juvederm ultra plus has larger particles of HA for better structural hold.
 Each product may last up to one year.

 - Juvederm Voluma is a hyaluronic acid product with a dense consistency that adds volume and structure to the cheek area.
 The mid-sized HA particles in Voluma are suitable for lifting deep lines and creases around the nose and mouth.
 Results from treatment can last up to two years.

 - Radiesse is a filler and collagen-stimulator that is made from calcium hydroxyapatite in a water-based gel.
 This naturally-occurring chemical plumps the dermis and also encourages the body to make more collagen, so after the filler has been absorbed, a new foundation of collagen supports youthful-looking skin.
 Results from treatment can last one year or more.

 - Restylane hyaluronic acid filler family provides a range of solutions for the individual who wants to look and feel their best.
 Restylane is commonly used to smooth lines and creases around the nose and mouth.
 Results last approximately one year.